Ecological Impact Fund

 Developing countries lag in deploying advanced green technologies.
 Absent strong environmental regulations, substantial taxes on emissions and green subsidies, there is little motivation to invest in overcoming the challenges posed by patents and technical know-how.
 Better incentives are needed to intensify the development of green innovations suitable for the developing world and their rapid and wide deployment.

+The Ecological Impact Fund (EIF) is a proposed new international financing facility that would enable originators of innovative green technologies to exchange some of their monopoly privileges in return for impact rewards.
 The invited exchange would apply only in the lower-income countries: originators choosing to forgo their monopoly markups in this EIF Zone would receive shares of predictable annual disbursements that are divided according to the emission reductions achieved with deployments of their “greenovation” in that EIF Zone.
 The EIF would create an artificial market on which greenovations of many different kinds would be able to compete.

 Advantages of the EIF